Starve for the Devil

-Starve for the Devil is the fourth studio album by the melodic death metal band Arsis.
+Starve for the Devil is the fourth studio album by American melodic death metal band Arsis.
 It was released on February 9, 2010, by Nuclear Blast Records.

 History

 Recording started in September 2009 at Planet Z Studios.
-Production was handled by Chris "Zeuss" Harris, who is best known for his work with Rob Zombie, Queensryche, Hatebreed, Overkill, and many others.
+Production was handled by Chris "Zeuss" Harris, who is best known for his work with Rob Zombie, Queensrÿche, Hatebreed, Overkill, and many others.
 The album artwork was handled by Mark Riddick, who worked with Arsis on all of their earlier releases.
 Starve for the Devil debuted at No. 13 on the Billboard Top New Artist Albums (Heatseekers) chart, making it the highest charting Arsis album.